bytefish/bytefish.de/blog/acl_google_zanzibar.md

 ### Expand API ###

-While the Check API only dealth with the Question "Are we permitted to access the object?", the Expand API is used to determine the full ACL for a user.
+While the Check API only dealt with the question of "Are we permitted to access the object?", the Expand API is used to determine the full ACL for a user.
 This is especially useful for debugging, to understand *why* a user has been granted or been denied permission to an object.

 It starts by defining a `SubjectTree`, which is going to hold all Subjects determined by the Expand API.